benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-game-ai.md

 - 495. Teemo Attacking
 - 529. Minesweeper                          # DFS, BFS
 - 688. Knight Probability in Chessboard
+- 1222.
+Queens That Can Attack the King
 - 1275.
 Find Winner on a Tic Tac Toe Game